 - Cheesy Garlic Sauce or Thai Peanut Sauce

-But like I said, these vegan Buddha Bowls are highly versatile.
+And, just like the sauce, these vegan Buddha Bowls are highly versatile.
 Feel free to mix and match the vegetables, swap chickpeas for any other bean, add my go-to tofu for extra protein, and switch up the sauces.
 I also recommend Green Goddess Dressing or Lemon Tahini Dressing for these delicious nourish bowls.

 Serving and Storing

 Once assembled, this vegan Buddha Bowl should be served immediately.
-Serve it with your choice of sauce and your favorite nuts or seeds.
+Serve it with your choice of sauce and your favorite nuts or seeds (optional).

 For quick, grab and go lunches, make the components of this bowl separately.
 When ready to eat, quickly assemble what you need and pack it for lunch.